-- Acute condition or serious chronic condition Following termination, the terminated Provider will continue to provide covered services to the Member up to 90 days or longer if necessary, for a safe transfer to another Provider as determined by Molina or its delegated Medical Group/IPA. - High risk of second or third trimester pregnancy The terminated Provider will continue to provide services following termination until postpartum services related to delivery are completed or longer if necessary, for a safe transfer.
+- Acute condition or serious chronic condition Following termination, the terminated Provider will continue to provide covered services to the Member 90 days or longer if necessary, for a safe transfer to another Provider as determined by Molina or its delegated Medical Group/IPA. - Pregnancy The terminated Provider will continue to provide services following termination until postpartum services related to delivery are completed or longer if necessary, for a safe transfer.

-For additional information regarding continuity of care and transition of Members, please contact Molina at (800) 665-3072.
+For additional information regarding continuity of care and transition of Members, please contact Molina at (855) 322-4077.